I discovered a cure for chronic bacterial vaginosis and yeast infections and am giving it away for free

 So why, you ask?
 Simple: You teach what you know, but you reproduce what you are.
 To that end, I am being the change I wish to see.
 I believe that health is a basic human right.
 I believe that money is an unnatural mechanism of control and that the human race is capable of living peacefully without it.
 If everyone did what they do just because they like doing it, the exchange of currency would be a thing of the past and we would no longer be ruled by the need to collect it.
 This is a gross oversimplification of the idea of course, but the ideal is the main reason I am not driven by monetary gain.
 I am driven by the belief that the human race can be better.
 Do better.

-That said, my mortgage, electricity, insurance, internet and grocery bills are not payable in positive thoughts, so if this information has helped you, gratuities can be accepted via my Patreon account.
-The money provided will fund my current research on cures for a myriad of chronic ailments and degenerative diseases.
-Whatever results I discover will be shared with the public first (just as this one has), then scientific communities to encourage further research by teams much larger and more funded.
+That said, my research costs, electricity, insurance, internet and grocery bills are not payable in positive thoughts, so if this information has helped you and you feel like donating, gratuities can be accepted via PayPal or Venmo.
+Simply contact me for the email address.
+The money provided will fund my current research on natural cures for a myriad of chronic ailments and degenerative diseases.
+Whatever results I discover will be shared with the public first (just as this one has), then scientific communities to encourage further research by teams much larger and better funded.

 I don’t know how long I’d had BV, but first noticed something was unusual around 10 years old, when my mother was collecting dirty laundry and saw yellow gunk in my underwear.
 “Honey, did you pee your pants?”
 I hadn’t.
 She took me in to see the doctor, who told me there was nothing wrong.
 I was “just one of those lucky women who have a lot of natural lubrication,” she said.
 It didn’t itch, didn’t hurt and at that point didn’t have an odor (that changed gradually as I aged) and they never took a swab under a microscope.
 From that time on I just lived with having daily, continual discharge and went through an ocean of pantyliners.